datacoves/docs/docs/how-tos/airflow/create-dag-level-docs.md

 ## Best Practices
 **Clarity and Conciseness**: Write clear and concise documentation.
 Aim to provide enough detail for someone unfamiliar with the DAG to understand its purpose and operation.

 **Use Markdown for Formatting**: Leverage Markdown syntax to format your documentation.
 Use headings, lists, code blocks, and links to make your documentation easy to read and navigate.
+See <a href="https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax" target="_blank" rel="noopener">Github's Basic writing and formatting syntax</a> for more information.

 **Update Documentation as Necessary**: Keep the documentation up to date with changes to the DAG.
 This ensures that the documentation remains a reliable source of information for the DAG.